chastell/signore/README.md

 Usage
 -----

-signore lets you store email signatures, tag them, and retrieve them based on the provided tags (picking a signature randomly if more than one matches):
+signore has two subcommands – `prego` and `pronto`, allowing you to retrieve and store them (respectively).

+Retrieving signatures is done with `signore prego` and picks a signature at random based on the provided tags:

     $ signore prego tech
     // sometimes I believe compiler ignores all my comments